ucsb-cs56-w18/LECTURE_02_06/README.md

 * <http://llewellynfalco.blogspot.com/2014/06/llewellyns-strong-style-pairing.html>

-# Short cut keys for refactoring
+# Short cut keys for refactoring in Intellij

-* `Alt-Enter` gives you a quick hint
+* `Alt-Enter` gives you a quick hint (or click the light bulb)